IndEcol/country_converter/CONTRIBUTING.rst

 -------------------------------

 Before filing a pull request, make sure your changes pass all tests.
-Coco uses the pytest_ package with the pytest-pep8_ extension for testing.
+Coco uses the pytest_ package with the pytest-black_ extension and isort_ for testing.
 To run the tests install these two packages (and the Pandas_ dependency) and run

 ::